Impact of UK interest rate rise for investors

-On 02 November, the UK waited to find out whether or not the Bank of England Governor, Mark Carney, was to raise the interest rate for the first time in a decade.
+On 02 November, the UK waited to find out whether or not the Bank of England governor Mark Carney was to raise the interest rate for the first time in a decade.
 Experts were predicting a rise following the historic lows reached shortly after the UK voted to leave the European Union last year, and they were correct, with the announcement coming shortly after midday that the UK interest rate was being raised by 0.25%.

-For those investing in property however, the interest rate decision could prove to be disadvantageous depending on the type of mortgage taken out by the investor initially.
-Those on a fixed rate mortgage may see little to no difference, however those without a fixed rate could experience an increase in monthly repayments, potentially an area of concern for those buy to let landlords currently maintaining empty properties.
+For those investing in property however, the interest rate decision could prove to be disadvantageous depending on the type of mortgage taken out by the investor.
+Those on a fixed rate mortgage may see little to no difference, however those without a fixed rate could experience an increase in monthly repayments, potentially an area of concern for those buy to let landlords currently maintaining empty properties, the firm says.

-Intro Crowd offer qualified investors the opportunity to come together to fund the purchase of undeveloped strategic land sites in the UK.
+Intro Crowd offers qualified investors the opportunity to come together to fund the purchase of undeveloped strategic land sites in the UK.
 These land sites are greenfield in classification, and are typically located close to existing settlements with good road access and access to amenities such as public transport, shops, schools and medical care.

 For more information about strategic land, how Intro Crowd works, or to request a brochure, please contact Intro Crowd today on +44 (0)20 7118 4040 or email to email@example.com